9 of the Best Travel Backpacks for Your Next Trip

 At a small 38L, the Split Adventure doesn’t overwhelm its wearer: It never looks like you’ve grown an enormous turtle shell.
 Still, it manages to fit the necessities for short trips, because this backpack opens like a suitcase.

-This article was originally published in 2019; it was updated on November 2, 2020, with current information.
+This article was originally published in 2019 and most recently updated on August 8, 2024, with current information.
+Sophie Friedman contributed to the reporting of this story.

 From Our Partners